 In these crepes, I used a classic filling like ham and mozzarella, but as often happens, you can vary by adding:

-– a small brunoise of seasonal vegetables;
+– a small dice (brunoise) of seasonal vegetables;

-– sautéed mushrooms with very little béchamel;
+– a mixture of sautéed mushrooms with a little bechamel;

-– cow’s ricotta with salami cubes…
+– cow’s milk ricotta with diced salami….

 and much more!

-EMILIAN ROLL
+EMILIAN-STYLE ROLL

 PASTA CAKE